Lullabot/github-pm/README.md

 typical project information for stakeholders and clients in a way they can understand.
 GitHub is great for the technically-minded person, but less tech-savvy people may not find it as attractive.
-I'm still working on ways to report on progress to project stakeholders in a more visual way easy and when I find one I like, I plan to update you all.
+I'm still working on ways to report on progress to project stakeholders in a more visual way and when I find one I like, I plan to update you all.

 If you have any suggestions on things we might also do to improve our process,